realm/summer-of-swift/README.md

 ### Can we meet somewhere to work on a project together?

 Absolutely.
-For San Francisco, we’ll organize hacknights devoted to working on these Summer projects, based on demand.
-If you can host something like this in the Bay area (or elsewhere) on a regular basis please email tim@realm.io.
+Here are the cities that host hacknights for the Summer
+- **San Francisco**, the [SLUG](http://www.meetup.com/swift-language/) will organize hacknights devoted to working on Summer projects.
+Just join the group to be notified of these events.

-If you can host similar hacknights somewhere else, email us or send a PR so we can add you to this page.
+- **_Your city here?_** If you want to host similar hacknights somewhere else, email tim@realm.io or send a PR so we can add you to this page.

 ### I have another question — who can I contact?